 If you still can’t start the software after applying those resolutions, consider contacting Logitech support.

 You’re also welcome to discuss Logitech G Hub not working in Windows 11 in the comments section for this page.

-That’s a good place to add any questions or even share other potential fixes for Logitech G Hub not working.
+That’s an excellent place to add questions or even share other potential fixes for Logitech G Hub not working.